vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 **Current Approach Example:**
 - "Here's how institution statistics work today:"
-- "Fetch ALL datasets from the database - all 580 of them."
+- "Fetch ALL datasets from the database - potentially hundreds or thousands of them."
 - "Loop through in Python, counting by institution."
-- "This works fine for 580 datasets, but what about 5,000?
+- "This works fine for small repositories, but what about 5,000?
 Or 50,000?"
 - "Problem: You're fetching all data into memory, using network bandwidth, taking time."

 **Better Approach:**
 - "Instead, push the aggregation to the database using SPARQL's GROUP BY."
 - "The database counts the datasets internally."
-- "Returns only the summary - 8 institutions instead of 580 datasets."
+- "Returns only the summary - 8 institutions instead of hundreds of individual dataset records."
 - "This is 10x faster and uses 90% less memory."

 **Why This Matters:**